xythobuz/lars/README.md

 This firmware is licensed as GPLv3.
 It uses the [Pi Pico SDK](https://github.com/raspberrypi/pico-sdk), licensed as BSD 3-clause, and therefore also [TinyUSB](https://github.com/hathach/tinyusb), licensed under the MIT license.

-The code in `encoder.c` is derived from [mathertel/RotaryEncoder](https://github.com/mathertel/RotaryEncoder) and therefore licensed as BSD 3-clause.
+The code in `src/encoder.c` is derived from [mathertel/RotaryEncoder](https://github.com/mathertel/RotaryEncoder) and therefore licensed as BSD 3-clause.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by